geudde/attic-chest/pages/05.authors/docs.md

 Sonnet to a Nightingale → <span class="name">C. Sanders</span>
 To St Andrew, written in the Cathedral Church of Wells → A. Bower.
 1792 <span class="name">com.
 Mr. Flaxman</span>
-On hearing a Lady sing with taste and feeling but with a feeble voice → <span class="name">Mr Joseph (Timanthes)</span>
+On hearing a Lady sing with taste and feeling but with a feeble voice → <span class="name">Mr Joseph</span> (Timanthes)
 To Sir John Barrington on his Birthday → <span class="name">Mr Porden</span>
 The Muses Vagaries continu’d → <span class="name">unknown</span>
 A Riddle → <span class="name">com.
 Mr. Flaxman</span>